Jewellery Care Advice

 Congratulations, and thank you for purchasing your beautiful, new piece of jewellery from Heidi Kjeldsen Ltd. We hope that it brings you enjoyment for many years to come.

-Even though your jewellery looks stunning now, sometimes there is a misconception that fine jewellery is invincible and requires no care.
-Sadly, this is not the case, even diamonds, which are hard wearing, they can still suffer chips or cracks from sharp blows.
+There is a misconception that fine jewellery is invincible and requires no care.
+Sadly, this is not the case and even diamonds, which are hard wearing, can still suffer chips or cracks.

 Below you will find some care notes which, if followed. will help ensure your jewellery keeps you smiling well into the future.